Tip Of The Spear exists to provide both essential and nonessential supplies to our service men and women deployed to hostile locations.

 Q. How is Tip Of The Spear diﬀerent from other supports?

-A. First of all, we’re proud to be among the various groups that are supporting our military.
-We all share the common goal of taking care of the men and women who are willing to protect our freedom.
+A. First of all, we’re proud to support our active military deployed to combat zones.
+Our goal is to take care of the men and women who are willing to protect our freedom.
 Our organization is a bit diﬀerent, not only in its structure, but also in the items we ship.
-For example, we ship portable showers, boot dryers and Wonder Wash machines.
+For example, we ship air mattresses, boot dryers and coffee pots meant for tough conditions.
 We’ve even shipped building materials, tools, countertop water heaters and microwave ovens.
 Some of these items are shipped by request, made possible because we’ve established a relationship with the units we support.
 The relationships established enable the support shipments to be customized to the needs of the individual units.

 Q. How often does Tip Of The Spear send support shipments over to our Soldiers and Marines?

-A. We try to have each platoon we support receive a shipment roughly one time per month.
+A. We try to have each team or platoon we support receive a shipment roughly one time per month throughout their deployment.

 Q. How do you know just what items to ship?

-A. We “debrief” some of the platoon members when they’ve returned to the States.
+A. We “debrief” some of the team/platoon members when they’ve returned to the States.
 We continuously tweak the items we send based on their input.

 Q. How big are the boxes in each shipment, and how many of these boxes are in each shipment?